REACT Frontend¶

 The classic frontend is a single page application (SPA) written in REACT.
 See the Github repo of Argus-frontend

-It needs its own specific settings and has a handful of API endpoints that are not needed if running headless.
+It depends on redis, some additional 3rd party django apps, needs its own specific settings and has a handful of API endpoints that are not needed if running headless.

 Settings¶